dbensik/blockfundme/README.md

 The decision not to use TruffleSuite for this project is the result of first using Truffle to develop some earlier applications and wanting a better understanding of what happens behind the scenes, which I think is critical before using a tool such as Truffle.

+BlockFundMe is a crowdfunding app built as a decentralized app on to of the Ethereum blockchain.
+User can create new Campaings by calling the `createCampaign()` function from the `CampaingFactory` that has been deployed to the Rinkeby test network.
+Once a campaign has been created, users can add details about the campaign and why they are raising funds.
+They can also add specific Projects to the Campaign.
+Visitors can contribute to a Campaign and are then able to support specific Projects by Approving them.
+Once a Project has support of >50% it will be Finalized by the Campaign creator and the funds will be transfered from the contract to the contract creator.

 ## Tech
   - Remix for initial development and testing of smart contracts